nahiyan/cryptanalysis/README.md

 NejatiEncoder = "/tmp/SAT-encodings/crypto/main"
 ```

-You can check out all the possible parameters in the [internal/config/main.go](https://github.com/nahiyan/cryptanalysis/blob/33dee9ed742b0afd39ced66f341a0fd0c90bd568/internal/config/main.go) file.
+You can check out all the possible parameters in
+`runners/go-driver/internal/config/main.go`.

 # Encoders